Modern Kitchen Faucets: The Ultimate Buyer's Guide

 Think about your current faucet.
 What do you like about it?
 What drives you crazy?
 Maybe it’s not tall enough to fit your favorite pasta pot underneath, or perhaps the handle is awkward to use when your hands are full.
 Making a list of these small annoyances can guide you toward a much better replacement.
 From the height of the spout to the type of spray, every detail matters.
 We’ll walk through the key factors to consider, helping you find a faucet from our plumbing collection that you’ll love using for years to come.

-Find the Right Height and Reach
+Getting the Height and Reach Just Right

 The dimensions of your faucet are critical for everyday convenience.
 Start by looking at its height, often called the "arc."
 A high-arc faucet gives you more clearance, making it simple to fill large pots or wash bulky items without a struggle.
 Next, consider the spout reach—how far the faucet extends over the sink.
 You want the water stream to be centered in the main basin, not too close to the back.
 Faucets with pull-down or pull-out sprayers are fantastic for this, as they give you the flexibility to direct water exactly where you need it for rinsing dishes and cleaning the sink.